1976 Labour Party leadership election

 The 1976 Labour Party leadership election occurred when Harold Wilson resigned as Leader of the Labour Party and Prime Minister.
 It is the only occasion when the Labour Party, whilst in government, has had a leadership election with more than one candidate.
+It was also the first time a governing party had chosen a Prime Minister through exhaustive ballots while in office.

 Candidates

 The new leader was elected by members of the Parliamentary Labour Party.
 In the first ballot, held on 25 March, six candidates vied for the leadership: